 He first joined MIRA in 2009 following ten years at Ricardo.
 He is an experienced engineering consultancy professional with a background in automotive engineering, with insight on some of the latest automotive technologies and trends and first-hand experience of working across a wide range of overseas territories and industry sectors building new business operations and delivering engineering and strategic consultancy projects for clients.
 Moving to MIRA in 2009, Dr. Davis was part of the team of four executives that delivered the re-birth of what is the UK’s foremost transport R&D organisation, subsequently selling the business to HORIBA in 2015.

-My interest in all things about cars led me to Ford after completing a mechanical engineering apprenticeship.
-Spending 17 years at Ford and then its spin-out, Visteon, I had a variety of roles including component engineer, manufacturing planner and program manager.
-During that time, I also gained a BSc, MSc and an MBA.
-After leaving Visteon to ‘make a difference’ more broadly, I joined the Technology Strategy Board where, as Lead Technologist for Low Carbon Vehicles and then Head of Transport I delivered over half a billion pounds of R&D support to UK industry.
-Looking to help develop the UK capabilities for the emerging intelligent mobility market I joined the Transport Systems Catapult as Chief Strategy Officer in May 2014.
+Andrew's interest in all things about cars led him to Ford after completing a Mechanical Engineering apprenticeship.
+Spending 17 years at Ford and then its spin-out, Visteon, Andrew had a variety of roles including component engineer, manufacturing planner and program manager.
+During that time, he also gained a BSc, MSc and an MBA.
+After leaving Visteon to ‘make a difference’ more broadly, Everett joined the Technology Strategy Board where, as Lead Technologist for Low Carbon Vehicles and then Head of Transport, Andrew delivered over half a billion pounds of R&D support to UK industry.
+Looking to help develop the UK capabilities for the emerging intelligent mobility market he joined the Transport Systems Catapult as Chief Strategy Officer in May 2014.

-In 2017 I decided to set up A + E Ltd to continue to help industry by providing thought leadership and strategic insight, helping them connect and collaborate through a deep understanding of future transport technologies and trends.
+In 2017, Andrew decided to set up A + E Ltd to continue to help the industry by providing thought leadership and strategic insight, helping them connect and collaborate through a deep understanding of future transport technologies and trends.

 Dr. Friedrich Wolf-Monheim is working as a Project Manager within the Global Ford Research and Advanced Engineering Organization based at the Ford Research and Innovation Center in Aachen, Germany, as well as a Lecturer at the Institute of Structural Mechanics and Lightweight Design of the RWTH Aachen University.
 Before joining Ford, he studied Mechanical Engineering and obtained his doctorate at the RWTH Aachen University.